 Part 3: Reactor pressure vessel life management (E. van Walle – 1 ECTS)

-- Methods of corrosion prevention and protection (design aspects, coatings, water treatment and inhibitors, electrochemical methods)
+- Methods of corrosion prevention and protection (coatings, inhibitors, cathodic protection, design against corrosion, …

 - Radiation effects: introduction and general principles

 - Reactor Pressure Vessel Degradation Mechanisms: part 1